kylays/caltech-adoption-api/APIDOC.md

 ```

 **Error Handling:**
-* 500: Something went wrong on the server, please try again later.
+* 500 Error: Something went wrong on the server, please try again later.
-* 400: Invalid request if given animal type that does not exist in the adoption center.
+* 400 Error: `type` does not exist in the database.

 ## *GET /one-animal/:type/:name*
 **Request Type:** *GET*